vitorcmonteiro/gra_streaming_gcloud/README.md

 We didn't visualize anything at this point (Like a chart) because we will do that in Google Cloud using Bokeh.
 So we just showed here that we are able to read incoming data as a table in Pandas. </br></br>

-# Migrating to Google Cloud
+# **Google Cloud Stream**
-We will now migrate our local solution to [!Google Cloud](https://cloud.google.com/) so please create your account before proceding.
+We will now replicate our local solution to [!Google Cloud](https://cloud.google.com/) so please create your account before proceding.
 Before we begin we should follow a few configuration steps.
-These are very similar to AWS' IAM account and access key creation.
+These are very similar to AWS IAM account and access key creation.

 ## **Before we begin**
 The following steps should be completed before going forward, except for the step 5 which we will go through in details[^5]: